Garda Síochána Reserve: Function

-Reservists's duties include station duty (other than care and custody of detained persons), staffing communications rooms, foot patrol, static security duty, event policing, preserving crime scenes, attendance as court witnesses, and assisting at road traffic checkpoints, collisions, fires, etc.
+Reservist duties include station duty (other than care and custody of detained persons), staffing of communications rooms, foot patrolling, static security duty, event policing, preservation of crime scenes, attendance as court witnesses, and assisting at road traffic checkpoints, collisions, fires, and other occurrences.

+Training

+Reservists receive training in Irish law, self-defense, restraint, human rights, Garda procedures and discipline.
+They must work under the supervision of, and be accompanied by, regular members of the force.

 Limited powers

 Reserve Gardaí wear the same uniform as regular members, with the letters GR on the shoulder number to distinguish themselves as reserve members.
 Reservists are permitted limited access to the PULSE system.
 They are not deployed in plain clothes, or allowed to carry firearms.

 Duties and powers assigned to reservists are commensurate with their training, and primarily involve legislation relating to road traffic, public order, drugs, theft and burglary.

 Reservists's powers are controlled and amended at the discretion of the Garda Commissioner in accordance with Section 15 of the Garda Síochána Act 2005.
 Since 28 May 2007, these powers have encompassed limited Road Traffic Act powers and Section 4 of the Criminal Law Act 1997.

-Additional reservist powers were announced by Alan Shatter, the previous Minister of Justice, including powers to deal with public order offences and the seizure of vehicles in accordance with Section 41 of the Road Traffic Act 1961.
+Additional reservist powers were announced by Alan Shatter, as Minister of Justice and Equality, including powers to deal with public order offences and the seizure of vehicles in accordance with Section 41 of the Road Traffic Act 1961.

 These powers were granted on a phased basis, and implemented by the end of 2012.
 In 2015, the Minister for Justice and Equality, Frances Fitzgerald, confirmed the introduction of these powers.